 You must always read the small print and make sure there are no hidden costs when you’re looking at conveyancing fees for selling your home.
 Sometimes some websites or conveyancers will charge for things that should be covered and included in the basic sale fee.
 They will often list these as extras or just categorise them under disbursements.
 This will turn your affordable conveyancing quote into something far more expensive than it needs to be.
 To help you find the best quote for selling your property, you should avoid solicitors and companies that hide these extra fees.
 You also need to make sure you’re comparing the costs accurately.
 For this, using a conveyancing comparison website can be helpful.
 You can then directly see the price and the things included in the price to help you make your decision.

 When you use a trustworthy conveyancing comparison website, the fee you see is the fee you will pay.
 This is known as Fixed Fee Conveyancing.
-There will be no hidden costs, so you won’t have to deal with any nasty surprises down the line.
-All solicitors on a conveyancing comparison site will have agreed to abide by some basic rules so that there are no disagreements.
+There will be no hidden charges, so you won’t have to deal with any nasty surprises down the line.
+All solicitors that are featured on a comparison site will have agreed to abide by some basic rules so that there are no disagreements.
 They will also agree to adhere to the standards expected of them and will usually be regulated by The Solicitors Regulation Authority (SRA) or for Licensed Conveyancers, they will be regulated by The Council for Licensed Conveyancers (CLC).
 They will also get to work as quickly as they possibly can.
 Generally a conveyancers services for selling a property will cover:

 - The Sale Agreement